catchorg/Catch2/README.md

 Catch stands for C++ Automated Test Cases in Headers and is a multi-paradigm automated test framework for C++ and Objective-C (and, maybe, C).
 It is implemented entirely in a set of header files, but is packaged up as a single header for extra convenience.

-The latest, single header, version can be downloaded directly from this link:
+<a href="https://raw.github.com/philsquared/Catch/raw/develop/single_include/catch.hpp">[The latest, single header, version can be downloaded directly using this link]</a>

-<a href="https://raw.github.com/philsquared/Catch/raw/develop/single_include/catch.hpp">Right click and select to download the file linked here</a>

 ## How to use it
 This documentation comprises these three parts: